 These students are not necessarily the best-performing player or team member but the student regarded as the most positive and consistent with their attitude and performance at both games and training.

-Junior School students are recognised with a Merit, Striving and Coaches Certificate at their Sports Assembly whilst Club Sport Award Winners will be presented at their respective presentation dinners.
+Junior School students are recognised with a Merit, Striving and Coaches Certificate at their Sports Assembly whilst Club Sport Award Winners will be presented at their respective awards night.

 Junior, Middle and Senior School Sportsman and Sportswoman (Age 10-18)